Australian Amateur Performer Competition

 2020 EVENT INFORMATION OVERVIEW - CHANGES TO COMPETITION

 It's been a rough few months with Covid-19 and restrictions, not only with venues for live shows, but with training itself.
 We did aim to still bring a live show; but with the current situation and constant changes with restrictions, we have decided to postpone the 2020 competition, as it’s done normally, and bring in a whole new style of competition, just for this year!

 Divisions – will still apply, but we will not be offering a duo category.

 AAPC’s Australian Burlesque Beauty (Open – Semi-pro to Professional level)

-Dates: Entries close 1st November.
-Judging will be conducted during the month of November via private screenings with judges.
-Announcements will be made to competitors in the last week of November, and the public announcements will be made, with release of the “show” video in the first week of December.
+Dates: Entries close November 30th.
+Judging will be conducted during the month of December via private screenings with judges.
+Announcements will be made to competitors prior to Christmas Eve, and the public announcements will be made, with release of the “show” video in December.

 Applications: We have prepared a new form for the new online layout, and have dropped the entry fee to $25.
 You may enter more than one video for judging, but a form and fee must be paid per application.

 Content: Due to the nature of changes in the competition, we are relaxing the requirements on routines and components of routines.

 Entrants now only need to submit 2 videos